Overview

 The basic option is to use custom HTML that will be used as the cell content:

-In addition to specifying the raw HTML, the Scheduler component also supports active areas - rectangular objects that will be displayed at a specified position within a cell.
+In addition to specifying the raw HTML, the Scheduler component also supports active areas - rectangular objects that will be displayed at the specified position within a cell.

 You can add active areas using the onBeforeCellRender event handler: